Last Updated on 26th September 2022 by Pauline Loughlin

 The trick to keep that from being a problem is to only lightly oil the wok or frying pan.
 If you use too much oil, you are going a get a very oily meal, and stir fry isn’t about the heavy oil.

 You just need enough oil to cover the bottom of the wok and no more.
 Then, heat up the oil on medium high heat.
 Once it reaches 350 degrees Fahrenheit, you can add the frozen vegetables in.
 The oil should be hot when you place your hand to hover over it.
 That’s how I usually check if it is ready for me to add the frozen veggies.
+You can also find out here how we boil vegetables without losing any nutrients.

 You could check the temperature with a thermometer if you wanted to, but make sure the oil is not so hot that it is smoking, burning, or spattering out of the pan on its own.
 It’s too hot at that point.